Mechanical Scaling Laws and Deformation Behavior of Nanoporous Tantalum Microparticles: Results and Discussion

 Fig. \ref{fig:MDResults}.A-D summarize the key findings of the simulated nanoindentation.
 A detailed analysis of the ligaments reveals that plasticity is governed by the nucleation of glissile $\Vec{b} = \frac{a_0}{2} \langle 111 \rangle$ dislocations at ligament surfaces (Fig. \ref{fig:MDResults}.B).
 Tracking of the nanoporous network displacement (Fig. \ref{fig:MDResults}.C) shows a displacement profile consistent with previous reports on limited densification \cite{briot2018focused,huber2023densification} and is consistent with our SEM observations (Fig. \ref{fig:NI_curves}.C).
 Interaction of glissile dislocations can lead to sessile $\Vec{b} = a_0 \langle 100 \rangle$ dislocations.
 Tracking dislocation evolution shows that a significant amount of the dislocations annihilate upon reaching a nearby surface.
 This is also evident after shear localization, as shown in Fig. \ref{fig:MDResults}.D.
 Some ligament necks display shear localization with no residual dislocations, a signature of dislocation nucleation, propagation and annihilation at nearby surfaces.
 Twinning was also found in the vicinity of the tip (inset), in agreement with previous studies \cite{valencia2022nanoindentation,von2024topological}.
+The MD simulations necessarily involve ligament diameters much smaller than those measured experimentally, approximately 3.1 nm in the simulations compared with approximately 200 nm in the np-Ta particles.
+Consequently, the simulations are not intended to quantitatively reproduce the experimental indentation modulus, hardness, or load–displacement response.
+Instead, they are used as an in-silico mechanistic probe \cite{zepeda2021atomistic} to identify the elementary deformation processes active in np-Ta during indentation.
+The reduced ligament size may favor dislocation escape and annihilation at nearby free surfaces, whereas the larger experimental ligaments may allow greater dislocation retention, storage, and interaction.
+Nevertheless, this size effect is not expected to change the qualitative conclusion that indentation plasticity in np-Ta is primarily dislocation-mediated, with localized twinning and limited densification.
 Comparison of the deformed sample against its initial state -gray background on inset- shows minimum increase in solid fraction, consistent with our SEM observations for similar penetration in terms of depth-to-ligament-size ratio (Fig. \ref{fig:MDResults}.D).
 Furthermore, the plastic zone extends only 3–4 times the penetration depth (Fig. \ref{fig:MDResults}.D), in agreement with experimental observations on np-Au \cite{briot2018focused}.
 This further indicates that the bonding agent used in our experiments has a negligible influence on the nanoindentation measurements.
 In addition, our results show that except for a small twinning fraction, the deformation behavior is identical to that of np-Au during indentation, suggesting that fundamental understanding gained from np-Au studies \cite{richert2021image, hodge2012mechanical, huber2023densification, sun2009situ,sun2007mechanical} could be applicable to other nanoporous metals.